2020 Inaugural Gravity Award Announced

 We are beyond humbled to have had the opportunity to read Elana’s beautiful story and wish her only the best in the future.

-Be sure to check out our shortlist and longlist posts elsewhere on the site to read some other spectacular stories by the rest of our talented finalists.
+Be sure to check out our shortlist and longlist posts to read some other spectacular stories by the rest of our talented finalists.
 We will also be posting submission guidelines for next year’s Gravity Award in the coming months, so don’t miss those announcements!